 “During my short but valuable time at Northeastern, Deaf faculty members and Deaf Community guest lecturers helped to increase my skills almost exponentially.
 The unique and immersive experience offered by the Interpreting track here at Northeastern made me confident in my decision to pursue a future career in interpreting.”

-With the expertise of program director, Dr. Dennis Cokely and professor Angela Herbert, Performance Interpreting taught Monica and her classmates how to approach interpreting texts such as the Star-Spangled Banner, fables, classic American poetry, and more.
+With the expertise of former program director, Dr. Dennis Cokely and professor Angela Herbert, Performance Interpreting taught Monica and her classmates how to approach interpreting texts such as the Star-Spangled Banner, fables, classic American poetry, and more.
 In addition to the handful of required texts, students got to pick additional materials to work on, perhaps interpreting a pop song or a funny monologue.
 The flexibility of the course gave Monica the ability to cater her portfolio toward her own strengths and interests in performance interpreting.

 Coming from a background in musical theater and performance, this course was a clear stand-out in the core interpreting curriculum for Monica.
 Performance Interpreting required months of creating and revising different interpreted drafts of each text.
 Monica was able to independently reach out to Deaf faculty members, previous graduates of the ASL Program, and members of the Boston Deaf Community for feedback on her drafts.
 The course was a fun, challenging, dynamic, and unique experience for Monica and instilled motivation within her to constantly incorporate valuable feedback in her work as an interpreter.